Q. How do I locate my immunization record?

 A. The MCV4 vaccine protects against several types of the bacteria that causes meningitis, an infection of the lining of the brain and spinal cord.
 It is recommended for your child to receive the MCV4 vaccination at age 11 or 12 years, and a booster dose at age 16.
 If your child receives the first dose at age 13 through 15 years of age, a one-time booster dose is recommended, preferably at age 16 through 18 years.
 Older teens who have not received the vaccination should get one as soon as possible.
 See more information on meningococcal vaccine from CDC.

 Q. I've been hearing a lot about the Human Papillomavirus Vaccine (HPV).
-Is it really necessary for my preteen to get it and how effective is it?
+Is it really necessary for my preteen to get it?

 A. The HPV vaccine is an anti-cancer vaccine.
-It helps protect both girls and boys from certain types of cancer caused by HPV infection.
-It is a 3-shot series given over a 6-month period.
-It is recommended for all children to receive their first dose of HPV vaccine at age 11 or 12 years old.
-However, if your child is older consult your doctor about getting the series of shots now.
+It protects both girls and boys from most of the cancers caused by HPV infection, including cervical, anal and throat cancers.
+It is recommended for all boys and girls to receive their first dose of HPV vaccine at age 11 or 12 years old.
+However, if your child is older and hasn't gotten the vaccine yet, consult your doctor about getting the series of shots now.
 See more information on HPV from CDC.

 Q. Am I eligible for no cost vaccinations if I am older than 18 years of age?

 A. If you are uninsured or your health insurance does not pay for vaccines you may be eligible for no cost vaccines under our state Adult Vaccine program.
 Please do not let cost prevent you from receiving your vaccinations.
 Selected vaccines are available in health departments.
 Contact your local county health department for more information.

 Q. Where can I get a flu shot?